Business Owner’s Policy

 Employee discrimination lawsuits

-Employment practices liability insurance (EPLI) can cover lawsuit expenses related to claims of harassment, discrimination, and wrongful termination.
+Employment practices liability insurance (EPLI) can cover legal expenses related to claims of harassment, discrimination, and wrongful termination.

 no coverage check mark